Do you want to know more about liquid net worth? Today we will discuss everything related to liquid net worth and what you can do with it.

 This is an oversimplification that needs more explanation.
 We’ll first discuss what qualifies as a liquid asset, and we will discuss some examples like a retirement account or your car.

 Why Is Your Liquid Net Worth Important?

 Your liquid net worth represents the amount of money that you have on hand to pay for different things in your life.
 You could also call it your financial security.
-Your liquid net worth basically is your advanced emergency fund, that will cover you in the case of unexpected events.
+Your liquid net worth is the advanced emergency fund that will cover you in the case of unexpected events.

-If you are working towards financial independence (FI) or financial freedom, your liquid net worth is what you will eventually want to use towards covering your monthly expenses (making up your FI number).
+Suppose you are working towards financial independence (FI) or financial freedom.
+In that case, your liquid net worth is what you will eventually want to use towards covering your monthly expenses (making up your FI number).
 Focusing on this number will give your great benefits down the line.